anav-dev/hand-embroidery/assets/docs/test/TESTING.md

 > [!NOTE]
 > The initial tests of the "Submit form with invalid fields" and "Re-click on bars icon" failed.
-Check troubleshooting section to see issues fixed.
+Check Bugs Troubleshooting section to see issues fixed.

 - __Peer-code-review | Slack Community__

+    After a peer-code-review request, the following issues were spotted by code peers feedback:

+    - Contact form was not fully responsive on small screens.
+    - Footer contact column content had not enough contrast.
+    - Xmark icon on small screens stopeed working after initial use of the bars icon.

+> [!NOTE]
+> Check Bugs Troubleshooting section to see issues fixed.

 ## Responsiveness Testing
 - __Devices__